Lakewood, Ohio: Incorporation and growth

 Under the Ohio Common School Act of April 9, 1867, three schools were allotted to East Rockport, called 6, 8, and 10; they were later designated East, Middle, and West.
 Each school had one teacher.
 As the community began to grow and more schools were required, the school board adopted the policy of honoring Ohio's presidents by assigning their names to the school buildings.
+The Rocky River Railroad was organized in 1869 by speculators as an excursion line to bring Clevelanders to the resort area they developed at the mouth of the Rocky River.
+Financially unsuccessful as a pleasure and amusement venture, the line was sold to the Nickel Plate Railroad in 1881.
+The railroad line still exists today, running in an east–west direction north of Detroit Avenue.